 TIP: Please note that I used a small 2-3 pound baking pumpkin, not a carving pumpkin!

 Do the same with your butternut squash.
 If the butternut is too long, cut it in half.
-After it is pressured cooked you’ll just remove the squash from your Instant Pot and clean out the cooked squash.
+After it is pressured cooked, you’ll just remove the squash from your Instant Pot and clean out the cooked squash.
 SO.
 MUCH.EASIER.
-Than peeling and cutting up that brick of winter yum!
+Then peeling and cutting up that brick of winter yum!

-Place the lid on your instant pot, lock into position, make sure the valve is set to close for pressure-cooking.
+Place the lid on your instant pot, lock it into position, and make sure the valve is set to close for pressure-cooking.
 Select Soup/Broth.
-It will automatically select 30 minutes cook time at normal temperature.
+It will automatically select a 30-minute cook time at normal temperature.
 That is the perfect setting for this recipe!

-Remove lid once all the steam is released and the valve has gone down.
+Remove the lid once all the steam is released and the valve has gone down.

 TIP: NEVER FORCE THE LID of your Instant pot open!
 It will automatically release once the chamber has decompressed the built-up pressure.